MessinaSystems/library_economy/README.md

 # library Economy test

 # Instructions
-The instructions are based on the link here: https://wiki.koha-community.org/wiki/Koha_on_Debian for koha 24.11 on Ubuntu 22 LTS server
+The instructions are based on the link here: https://wiki.koha-community.org/wiki/Koha_on_Debian for koha 24.11 on Ubuntu 22 LTS server.
 This is an example bike library

 ## Pre configuration
 `sudo apt update && sudo apt upgrade -y`